 Australian Dollar Talking Points

-The number of traders net-long is 7.23% higher than yesterday and 42.52% higher from last week, while the number of traders net-short is 14.19% higher than yesterday and 26.22% lower from last week.
-The sharp rise in net-long interest comes as AUD/USD appears to have reversed ahead of the monthly low (0.7645), while the decline in net-short interest as helped to fuel the flip in retail sentiment as 46.45% of traders were net-long the pair at the start of the month.
+The number of traders net-long is 6.35% higher than yesterday and 12.93% higher from last week, while the number of traders net-short is 10.45% higher than yesterday and 19.38% lower from last week.
+The rise in net-long interest has fueled the flip in retail sentiment as 47.18% of traders were net-long AUD/USD last week, while the decline in net-short position comes as the exchange rate bounces back ahead of the monthly low (0.7308).

 AUD/USD Rate Daily Chart